h-terao/Alopex/README.md

 Actually, Registry is a Python dict object.
 Thus, you can use all methods of dict such as `Registry.keys`, `Registry.pop` and `Registry.merge`.
 Alopex also defines `registry` and `register` that are aliases of the instantiated `Registry` object and its register method.

-### Visualization

-***This function is not implemented yet.**

-Visualization module provides utilities to visualize model information.
-For example, GradCAM and landscape of loss values will be implemented.